mdsumner/gdal-builds/README.md

 Note it’s a very large image, like 6-7Gb and that’s bigger than it could be, we’ll clean up.

-See the versions of libs GEOS, PROJ, GDAL are aligned
+See the versions of libs GEOS, PROJ, GDAL - these reports are as at 2024-01-22.

      terra::gdal()
     [1] "3.9.0dev-468125c1ce"